data-llectual/ml-dna/README.md

 ML based lead generation problem attempts to find most probable features from set of features that will result leads to prospective customer.

-following ml algos were analzed
+following ml algos were analyzed

 1) Decision Tree Classifier  : Using entropy (information gain) criterion.